shaloo/docs.arcana/docs/quick-start/gasless-quick-start.md

 ## 3. Integrate

 Here is how a simple HTML/CSS/JS app integrates with the {{config.extra.arcana.wallet_name}}.
-Refer to the *Integrate* section in the respective Quick Start Guides for other app types.
+Depending upon your app type, the integration instructions may vary. [[integrate-gasless-app#integrate-app|Learn more...]]

 {% include "./text-snippets/quick-start-int-auth-evm.md" %}

 ### Onboard Users

-Here is how a simple HTML/CSS/JS app can onboard user via social login.
-Refer to the *Onboard* section in the respective Quick Start Guides for other app types.
+Here is how a simple HTML/CSS/JS app can onboard the user via social login.
+Depending upon your app type, the user onboarding instructions may vary. [[gasless-user-onboarding#onboard-users|Learn more...]]

 {% include "./text-snippets/quick-start-auth-onboard.md" %}